Foxh0und/MCSC/stamfordbridge.md

 3. How far from Melbourne CBD do you live?
 4. How long have you been supporting Chelsea FC?
 5. Have you ever had paid membership with CFC in London?
+6. Do you follow any of our social media?
+If yes, which ones and how long for.
+7. Do you always watch matches at home or have you been to our chosen pub to watch in the city?

 Thank you.